“Human Rights in Pre‑Affluent Societies,” The Philosophical Quarterly, 31(1981), pp. 139‑144.

 “No Safe Passage: ‘The Mapping Journey Project,'” Journal of Global Ethics.
 December 2016.
 12 (3):252-259.

-“Commentary on Entangled Empathy by Lori Gruen,” Hypatia. forthcoming 2017.
+“Commentary on Entangled Empathy by Lori Gruen,” Hypatia.
+2017.

 “Sex Trafficking, Reproductive Rights, and Sovereign Borders: A Transnational Struggle Over Women’s Bodies.”
 In New Feminist Perspectives on Embodiment.
 Ed.
 Clara Cecelia Fischer.
-Palgrave MacMillan (forthcoming).
+Palgrave MacMillan (2018).

 “Passivity in Theories of the Agentic Self: Reflections on the Views of Soran Reader and Sarah Buss.”
 In Feminist Philosophy of Mind.
 Ed.
-Keya Maitra and Jennifer McWeeny.
-Oxford University Press (forthcoming).
+Keya Maitra and Jennifer WcWeeny.
+New York: Oxford University Press, 2022.